Aipcecodes/codes/MD - Code of Ethics.md

-# MOLDOVAN JOURNALIST’s CODE of ETHICS
+# MOLDOVAN JOURNALIST's CODE of ETHICS

  **We, Journalists of Print, Broadcast and Online Media,**